-Putting solar power kits on your shed is the ideal project if you want to go green!
-In most cases, it’s best to call on a trustworthy electrician to help install solar panels on your shed.
+Putting solar power kits on your shed is the ideal project if you want to go green.
+Generally, it’s best to call on a trustworthy electrician to help install solar panels on your shed.
 But there are a few things you can still do yourself before the installation, such as:

-Approximately 6 panels are enough to provide power output for one person – if you’re supplying power to your house.
-If you want to use your solar panels to power just your shed, however, then you might need less.
-Doing this will easily allow you to provide utilities and electricity to your shed without hooking it up to the mains.
+Approximately six panels are enough to provide power output for one person.
+This also applies if you’re supplying power to your house.
+However, you might need less if you want to use your solar panels to power just your shed.
+Doing this will allow you to provide electricity to your shed without hooking it up to the mains.
 Install some LED lights and let the solar generators do the work!

 Other things you can do to prepare your roof for solar panels are: